amiranbarigreenweb/rabbitmq/README.md

 ### Necessary Config

-- Add this into bootstrap/app.php
+- If your project is LUMEN: Add this into bootstrap/app.php

 ```php
 $app->register(AmirAnbari\Rabbitmq\RabbitMQServiceProvider::class);